This ERP Dictionary provides you with ERP vocabulary.

-Production order is an order that authorizes the manufacture of a specific quantity of an item or group of items, contains the release and due dates, and documents requirements for the materials and resources used.
+Production order authorizes the manufacture of a specific quantity of an item or group of items, contains the release and due dates, and documents requirements for the materials and resources used.

-It is assigned a separate number or identifier used in reporting material and labor transactions.
+It is assigned a different number or identifier used in reporting material and labor transactions.

 program evaluation and review technique (PERT)

-A project management system that determines the project finish date by estimating best (shortest), worst (longest) and most likely duration times for activities on the critical path.
-(Program evaluation and review technique (PERT) , A network planning technique for the analysis of a project`s COMPLETION time. )
+A project management system determines the project finish date by estimating best (shortest), worst (longest), and most likely duration times for activities on the critical path.
+(Program evaluation and review technique (PERT), A network planning technique for the analysis of a project’s completion time. )

 programmable logic controller (PLC)

-A device USING programmed, custom instructions TO provide automated monitoring AND control functions BY evaluating a SET of inputs.
-Used TO automate complex functions IN machining, packaging, materials handling OR other applications.
+A device using programmed, custom instructions to provide automated monitoring and control functions by evaluating a set of inputs.
+It is used to automate complex functions in machining, packaging, materials handling, or other applications.

-A system WHERE the production OR movement of inventory items IS initiated AS required BY the USING department OR location, OR TO REPLACE items removed FROM an authorization queue.
-Production AND inventory moves are NOT done based ON a predetermined SCHEDULE, but only WHEN consumed OR signaled BY the POINT of usage.
+A system where the production or movement of inventory items is initiated as required by the using department or location or to replace items removed from an authorization queue.
+Production and inventory moves are not made based on a predetermined schedule but only when consumed or signaled by the point of usage.

-An authorisation to the purchasing department to purchase specified materials in specified quantities within a specified time.
+An authorization to the purchasing department to purchase specified materials in specified quantities within a specified time.

 purchase to order (PTO)